anast-siaf/ceid_projects/Artificial Intelligence/readme.md

 Hanoi Tower Problem file contains description of the problem in Greek.
 Anafora pdf file contains the report of the project in greek.

-In order to execute the code you can use SWI Prolog, which can be found here: https://www.swi-prolog.org/
+In order to test the code you can use [SWI Prolog](https://www.swi-prolog.org/)